axeld5/wiki_win/README.md

 # Requirements
 To run this project, you need an Anthropic API key and python >= 3.8.
-You can install the required Python packages by running the following command:
+Use this link to setup your Anthropic API key if you do not have one yet: https://console.anthropic.com/dashboard You can install the required Python packages by running the following command:

 ```